Storrito/storrito.github.io/_posts/2018-09-21-instagram-sessionid-cookie.md

 ![Edge](/images/instagram-sessionid-cookie/edge.png "Edge")

-## Connect your Instagram account to Storrito
+## <a id="connect-your-ig-account"></a> Connect your Instagram account to Storrito

-If you have not opened Storrito's Instagram Connect page, please open
+If you have not opened Storrito's Instagram Connect page yet, please open
 it:

 <a href="https://app.storrito.com/#/instagram/connect" target="_blank">https://app.storrito.com/#/instagram/connect</a>